wardle/hermes/README.md

   :map-target-component 1125516}}
 ```

 The result will be different after I also import the UK dm+d
 (dictionary of medicines and devices) distribution.

 #### 6. Run a terminology web service

-By default, data are returned using [edn](https://github.com/edn-format/edn) but
+By default, data are returned using json, but you can
-of course, simply add "Accept:application/json" in the request header and it
+request [edn](https://github.com/edn-format/edn) by simply adding "Accept:application/edn" in the request header.
-will return JSON instead.
-You can see examples below.

 ```
 java -jar hermes.jar --db snomed.db --port 8080 serve
 ```

 or

 ```
 clj -M:run --db snomed.db --port 8080 serve
 ```